 Over the two days, there are:

 A key aim of the meetings is to allow European recruiters to interview job market candidates nearer to home.
 Recruiters use the meetings in addition to or as well as the AEA meetings to meet with candidates.
-Interviews with recruiters are set up in advance of the meetings.
-Candidates will need to apply for advertised positions https://econjobmarket.org/ ; http://www.aeaweb.org/joe/
+Students should note that attending the meetings does not guarantee them interviews, most institutions arrange these in advance.
+The RES uses Econjobmarket.org to allow students registered to attend the Presentation Meetings & Job Market to upload their details for recruiting institutions to view and contact them for interview.
+Job Market Candidates should also apply for advertised positions directly via https://econjobmarket.org/ ; http://www.aeaweb.org/joe/.

 Presentations/ poster sessions

 Students can present their work in a presentation or poster session.
+Please note that Poster submissions are not accepted separately.
+You will have to submit a paper and these will go through the same referee process where they may be selected as poster presentations.
 Many recruiters are doing interviews not attending sessions, but students can perfect their (job market) presentation skills and get feedback from peers.
 This may be particularly helpful for students who are planning to go on the job market.
 Posters are set up in the refreshment area, so do tend to attract a lot of interest.

 2014 RES Postgraduate Presentation Meeting & Job Market took place on 10-11 January 2014 at University College London.
 The meetings included a keynote talk given by Professor Imran Rasul (UCL),followed by a drinks reception attended by the Government Economic Service, the Bank of England, the Institute for Fiscal Studies, the National Institute of Economic and Social Research, and Frontier Economics.
 100+ PhD students from the UK, rest of Europe and the US presented their papers over the weekend and were available for formal and informal interviews.
 2014 PhD Conference Programme